Shivangi-Sharma-CS/TennisBracket/README.md

 # Disclaimer
 This was my assignment at the University of Prince Edward Island.
-The assignment was provided by my professor Andrew Godbout and I also sought help from my help center tutor William Taylor for this assignment.
+The assignment was provided by my professor Andrew Godbout and many thanks to my help center tutor William Taylor for his help in this assignment.

-I have now revised the solution for getMatchesForPlayer method.
+2 years later now, I have revised the solution for getMatchesForPlayer method.
 It was correct before but I took an algorithmic approach, which is of course better.

-In short, the visualisation tree is provided by my professor.
+In short for this assignment, the visualisation tree is provided by my professor.
 I have provided the JSON string to the Bracket.json file from my Bracket and Driver program.
 The interface was provided with the question.

 My task was to create a binary tree data structure from the provided data files by just using arrays.